 Figma Sites was released in open beta at Config 2025.
-It is currently available on all paid plans, with a limited Starter plan experience coming soon.
 Learn more about what’s included in the beta.

 Update your website’s settings to help search engines understand your content, improve accessibility, determine how your content displays on social media, and secure your website.